datastax/dsbulk/manual/settings.md

 #### --driver.auth.principal _&lt;string&gt;_

 The Kerberos principal to use.
 For example, `user@datastax.com`.
+If left unspecified, the principal is chosen from the first key in the ticket cache or keytab.
 Providers that accept this setting:

  - `DseGSSAPIAuthProvider`

 Default: **&lt;unspecified&gt;**.